jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     # Exceptions seen

-  the tests passes, showing that assertRaises_ checks that the code in its context (``raise Exception``), :ref:`raises the Exception<how to raise an Exception>` it is given in parentheses.
+  the test passes, showing that assertRaises_ checks that the code in its context (``raise Exception``), :ref:`raises the Exception<how to raise an Exception>` it is given in parentheses.

 * I add a failing line to :ref:`test_catching_zero_division_error`